hejoric/tf2-hejoricmod/README.md

-# TF2-JoseMod
+# HejoricMod

-TF2-JoseMod is my personal fork of the [Source SDK 2013 Community Edition](https://github.com/Nbc66/source-sdk-2013-ce).
+HejoricMod is my personal fork of the [Source SDK 2013 Community Edition](https://github.com/Nbc66/source-sdk-2013-ce).
 This project is focused on learning C++, exploring the Source engine, and experimenting with custom Team Fortress 2–style mods.

-The goal of TF2-JoseMod is to create a lightweight, fun, and educational codebase that builds directly from the stable **master** branch of Source SDK 2013 CE.
+The goal of HejoricMod is to create a lightweight, fun, and educational codebase that builds directly from the stable **master** branch of Source SDK 2013 CE.

 ---